-Joe Dean, Jr., is in his 17th year as the Athletics Director at Birmingham-Southern.
-Dean was hired in June of 1999 and charged with directing Birmingham-Southern's move to the NCAA Division I level, and now leads BSC into its fifth year of full NCAA Division III membership.
+Joe Dean, Jr., begins his first year as Athletics Direct Report and Senior Vice President of Advancement for Birmingham-Southern after 17 years as BSC Athletics Director.
+He was hired in June of 1999 and charged with directing Birmingham-Southern's move to the NCAA Division I level, and now leads BSC into its sixth year of full NCAA Division III membership.

 As a three-year basketball letterman at Mississippi State University, Dean received several honors, including 1976 Academic All-SEC, and was the first recipient of the James H. "Babe" McCarthy Award for leadership, scholarship, and citizenship.
 He earned his B.S. degree in Education in 1976 and his Master of Education Degree from Mississippi State in 1977.

 Dean began his coaching career as a graduate assistant coach at Mississippi State in 1976-77.
 He then served as an assistant basketball coach at the University of Kentucky from 1977-1983, which included an NCAA Championship in 1978.
 Dean was named head basketball coach at Birmingham-Southern in 1983.
 In six seasons the Panthers won three consecutive Southern States Conference Championships, two District 27 titles, and competed in the NAIA National Tournament in 1984 and 1986.
 Dean was named Conference and District Coach of the Year three times, and finished his tenure at BSC with a 137-45 overall record.
 After his six-year stint at Birmingham-Southern, Dean accepted a Division I head coaching position at the University of Central Florida, where he coached from 1989-1993.
 In 1994, Dean was selected to the BSC Sports Hall of Fame.